 Do you want to start over on Twitter with the same username handle and email address?
-I think the word I’m looking for is to reset your Twitter account so that you can start afresh but with the same username.
+I think the word we’re looking for is to reset your Twitter account.

 The first option is a near impossibility if you’re a very active Twitter user with hundreds or possibly thousands of tweets and followers.
 Deactivating the account on the other hand will delete your Twitter account along with all the Twitter data it’s associated with.